 In August, 2012, the Securities and Exchange Commission adopted a new rule and form, as mandated by Section 1502 of the Dodd-Frank Act, to require companies to publicly disclose their use of conflict minerals that originated in the Democratic Republic of the Congo or an adjoining country.

-ISO 14001 is an internationally accepted standard that offers guidance on how to put an effective Environmental Management System (EMS) in place.
-The standard is designed to address the delicate balance between maintaining profitability and reducing environmental impact - an increasingly important issue across the globe.
+ISO 14001 is the new internationally accepted standard that offers guidance on how to put an effective Environmental Management System (EMS) in place.
+The standard is designed to address the delicate balance between maintaining profitability and reducing an organization's environmental impact - an increasingly important issue across the globe.

 (Risk-based Thinking for ISO 9001:2015)

 With the introduction of risk into the newly published ISO 9001:2015 and other revised Quality Management System standards, this training addresses how to create a risk management system.
 The use of risk techniques can be expanded to different objectives of an organization such as, strategic, company-wide, local, project, product/service and processes.